MicrosoftDocs/SupportArticles-docs/Office/Client/activation/network-connection-issues.md

 Are you behind a proxy server?
 If you're not sure, ask your administrator.
 If so, you (or your administrator) might have to change the proxy settings for Windows HTTP clients.
 To do this, follow these steps:

 1. Open a Command Prompt window as an administrator.
 From Start, type *cmd.exe* in the search box, right-click **Command Prompt** in the list, and then select **Run as administrator**.
-1. Type `netsh winhttp set proxy <Address of proxy server>`, and then press Enter:
+1. Type `netsh winhttp set proxy <Address of proxy server>`, and then press Enter.

 You need to allow the URLs and IP addresses in [this list](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true#microsoft-365-common-and-office-online).